 -Park in a bay (either driving in and reversing out or reversing in and driving out).

 -Pull up on the right-hand side of the road, reverse for 2 car lengths and rejoin the traffic.

 - Independent driving - this was increased to 20 minutes of driving time in 2017 - making up roughly half the test.

 - Following directions from a sat nav - this'll be provided and set up by the examiner.

 See, doesn't sound that scary, does it?
 You can book your practical driving test online at GOV.UK.

 What next?
 Besides jumping for joy (or driving, if you prefer), you might find the following info useful:

 - The first-time car buyer's guide.

-- AA cars: all the cars we sell are history checked and include 12 months' free breakdown cover.
+- AA cars: Our history-checked, used cars come with 12 months' free breakdown cover.

 - Top tips on keeping the costs of driving down.